For a website to be effective ypu need to establish what you wnat to achieve with it before you commit too much time.

 A recent example relating to a survey asking those that attended a village event on what they thought could not be mailed to villagers that emails were known, due to an on-line booking or other communications, as a clear GDPR policy had not been established with the attendees.

 Functionality such as an events calendar and on-line polls may be something that is important to your community.

 If you require such functionality then you may want to consider a hosting slution that uses a CMS system such as Wordpress.
 There are services such as SurveyMonkey which you can use for surveys and polls.
 Events Calenders, while offered as part of thee EssexInfo cms, are also widely available and are often part of most technology users experience.
 The integration of such Event Calenders with apps that users may have on their Smartphones may obviate their use as you need to ensure that the interface works or it is useless.

 Facility booking, such as the hire of a village hall, may be important for you.
 Again there are many of these available independantly and better for you as they are particularly difficult to implement yourself using a platform such as Wordpress.
 If you aren't careful you will spend too much time creating a webform that is not only a target for hackers and spammers it will be little more than an online email page that simply sends you an email that you will then have to deal with a return email or telephone call.
 You probably will have no means to process credit/debit card payments and check availblity and numbers booked.
 Third party apps and programs will do all this for you.

 News letters and alerts may be something that you require.
 Automatic emailing of members about upcoming events, such as council meetings, and the results and resolutions of such meetings and polls can be useful but often not easy to setup and maintain.

-- How I am going to solve the EssexInfo closing issue
+- How I am going to solve the EssexInfo closing issue - an old page

 - What are the legal requirements for a parish council website?